In-Network and Self-Pay

+If your place of employment provides you with a Health Savings Account (HSA) or Flexible Spending Account (FSA), you may have the option of using it to pay for your sessions.
+It is up to you to verify whether or not services are covered on your account and how much.
 If you are not covered by the insurances mentioned, you have the option of being a self-pay client.
-If your place of employment provides you with a Health Savings Account (HSA)/Flexible Spending Account (FSA), you may be able to use it to pay for your sessions.
-It is up to you to verify whether or not services are covered on your account and how much.

 You may still use your insurance out-of-network benefits to help cover all or parts of your services.
 Please contact your insurance provider to verify how much your plan covers for sessions.
+You may also use your HSA or FSA account to pay for your sessions.
+You also have the option of being a self-pay client.

 Good Faith Estimate Notice